NATURAL RESOURCES CODE

 Acts 2019, 86th Leg., R.S., Ch.
 147 (H.B.
 3246), Sec.
 1, eff.
 September 1, 2019.

 Sec.
 122.003.
-RESPONSIBILITY IN TORT. (a) Except as provided by Subsection (b), a person who takes possession of fluid oil and gas waste, produces from that waste a treated product generally considered in the oil and gas industry to be suitable for use in connection with the drilling for or production of oil or gas, and transfers the treated product to another person with the contractual understanding that the treated product will be used in connection with the drilling for or production of oil or gas is not liable in tort for a consequence of the subsequent use of that treated product by the person to whom the treated product is transferred or by another person.
+RESPONSIBILITY IN TORT. (a) Except as provided by Subsections (b) and (b-1), a person, including an owner of the surface estate of real property, who takes possession of fluid oil and gas waste for treatment, produces from that waste treated waste, and either puts the treated waste to a beneficial use or transfers the treated waste to another person with the contractual understanding that the treated waste will be put to a beneficial use is not liable in tort for a consequence of the subsequent use of that treated waste by any person.

-(b) This section does not affect the liability of a person that treats fluid oil and gas waste for beneficial use in an action brought by a person for damages for personal injury, death, or property damage arising from exposure to fluid oil and gas waste or a treated product.
+(b) This section does not affect the liability of a person in an action brought by a claimant for damages for personal injury, death, or property damage arising from exposure to fluid oil and gas waste, treated waste, or a byproduct of a process used to generate treated waste if that exposure occurred as a result of the person's:

 Added by Acts 2013, 83rd Leg., R.S., Ch.
 209 (H.B.
 2767), Sec.
 1, eff.
 September 1, 2013.

 Sec.
 122.004.
-COMMISSION RULES FOR TREATMENT AND BENEFICIAL USE. (a) The commission shall adopt rules to govern the treatment and beneficial use of oil and gas waste.
+COMMISSION RULES FOR TREATMENT AND BENEFICIAL USE. (a) The commission shall adopt rules to govern the treatment and beneficial use of fluid oil and gas waste, treated waste, and any byproduct of a process used to generate treated waste.

 (b) Rules adopted under this section must: